-- Spinal Anaesthetic we will usually carry out the surgery with a spinal anaesthetic, which means you have an injection in your back that numbs the lower half of your body. - General Anaesthetic is one of the alternatives, where you are completely asleep and will feel nothing. - Epidural Anaesthetic is similar to a spinal anaesthetic, a small tube is placed into your back near the nerves and local anaesthetic and painkillers can be given through this.
+- Spinal Anaesthetic we will usually carry out the surgery with a spinal anaesthetic, which means you have an injection in your back that numbs the lower half of your body. - General Anaesthetic is one of the alternatives, where you are completely asleep and will feel nothing. - Epidural Anaesthetic is similar to a spinal anaesthetic, a small tube is placed in your back near the nerves and local anaesthetic and painkillers can be given through this.
 Sometimes an epidural remains in place for 24 hours after your operation. - Nerve Block an injection of local anaesthetic near the nerves that go to your leg.
-This will numb your leg and provide pain relief for some hours after your surgery. - Sedation if you are having a spinal anaesthetic you will not need a general anaesthetic as well, but you will usually be sedated.
+This will numb your leg and provide pain relief for some hours after your surgery. - Local anaesthetic infiltration anaesthetic and pain relief administered directly to the surgical site during your operation.
+This helps with pain relief after surgery and means you can usually get up and moving more quickly. - Sedation if you are having a spinal anaesthetic you will not need a general anaesthetic as well, but you will usually be sedated.
 This is done via a small tube in the back of your hand and will make you feel relaxed and sleepy.